 - Garden centres in your local area

-Finding people who are working in your field or talking about topics you care about and creating lists around them mean you have a constant source of relevant information at your fingertips.
-This is hugely useful if you’re looking for content to share on social media.
+We’ll return to this example but finding people who are working in your field or talking about topics you care about and creating lists around them mean you have a constant source of relevant information at your fingertips.
+This is hugely useful whether you’re looking to learn more about an issue or are sourcing relevant content to share with your own audiences.
 Lists can be public and therefore widely visible, or private and only visible to the person who created them.

-You might find you’re already a member of a list.
-People have added me to all sorts, including charities, social media, female freelancers and foodies because these are some of the topics I tweet about.
-If you don’t use lists there won’t be anything in the ‘Subscribed to’ area so let’s put that right.
+In the top right corner of the Lists screen are three dots.
+Click this icon and you’ll see ‘Lists you’re on’.
+People have added me to all sorts, including charities, social media, female freelancers and ‘good at puns’ (very proud of this one!) because these are some of the topics I tweet about.
+If you don’t use Lists there won’t be anything on your Lists page, so let’s put that right.

 Getting started: Using other people’s lists

-As my search for existing lists was what prompted this post, I’ll start with how you can use other people’s creations.
+It was my search for existing Lists that prompted this post back in 2016, so I’ll start with how you can use other people’s creations.

 Pick someone you follow and visit their profile page.
-By clicking on the ‘Settings’ cog and selecting ‘View lists’ you will be able to see any of the public lists they have created or subscribe to, as well as the lists they have been added to.
+By clicking on the three dots in the top right corner, you can view their lists.
 Click on the title to open the list and you will be able to see tweets from members, who the members are and who subscribes to the list.
-If you like what you see, you can subscribe.
+If you like what you see, you can follow the list.
 Simple as that!
-This list will then appear in the ‘Subscribed to’ section of ‘Lists’ on your profile page.
+Lists you follow appear on your own lists page.

 Getting started: Setting up your own lists

-You can give your list a name and a description and, crucially, choose whether it is a public or private list.
-In this case our list will be public and therefore visible to anyone.
+You can give the list a name and a description and choose whether to make the list private (so only you can see it).
+In this case, the list will be public and therefore visible to anyone.
 Once you have saved the list, you can start adding people to it:

-As you can see, you can either add accounts one by one by name or you can add them from your ‘Following’ page.
-If you choose to add people from your following page, just click the ‘Settings’ cog and select ‘Add or remove from lists’ and you can select which list you want to add them to:
+As you can see, Twitter suggests accounts you might like to add or you can use the search bar to find and add accounts yourself.
+The third option is to add them from your ‘Following’ feed.
+If you choose to add people in this way, click the three dots by their name and select ‘Add/remove from Lists’ and you can select which of your lists you want to add them to:

-There are some important things to note about creating lists:
+There are some useful things to note about creating lists: